 A teenage rap sensation from Seattle who turned a viral, melodic flow into a chart-dominating, platinum-certified phenomenon.

-Lil Mosey’s rise reads like a modern music industry blueprint, accelerated by the internet.
-Born Lathan Stanley Echols in 2002 in Seattle, he started recording songs in his bedroom at 14, uploading them directly to SoundCloud.
-His breakout track, 'Pull Up,' caught fire online with its catchy, laid-back melody and led to a major label deal while he was still in high school.
-The follow-up, 'Noticed,' cracked the Billboard Hot 100, proving his viral success had tangible chart power.
-His debut mixtape, 'Northsbest,' cemented his status as a leader of the new, melodic wave of hip-hop emerging from the Pacific Northwest.
-But it was 2020's 'Blueberry Faygo' that became a cultural reset—a breezy, inescapable hit that soared to the top five of the Hot 100 and went platinum multiple times over, defining the sound of that summer and making Mosey a household name before he turned 20.
+Lil Mosey's 'Blueberry Faygo' hit the top five of the Billboard Hot 100 in 2020 and went platinum multiple times before he turned 20.
+Born Lathan Stanley Echols in Seattle in 2002, he started recording songs in his bedroom at 14, uploading them to SoundCloud.
+His breakout track 'Pull Up' caught fire online and led to a major label deal while he was still in high school.
+'Noticed' cracked the Billboard Hot 100, proving his viral success had tangible chart power.
+His debut mixtape 'Northsbest' established him as a leader of the melodic hip-hop wave from the Pacific Northwest.
+'Blueberry Faygo' became an inescapable hit that defined the sound of that summer.

 1997–2012